minstrel/mystars/README.md

 * Protocols to control Meade and nexStar mounts via serial interface.
 This is highly dependant on my actually getting ahold of one to test.
 This feels like it should be a "far flung future" feature, but I think I'd like to put it in sooner than later, because I have the feeling that if this application will ever be of use to anyone, it will be as a minimalist, quick and dirty, interface to control mounts that can be run from anywhere with a terminal.
 * Right ascension / declination and altitude / azimuth lines.
 * Separate magnitude filter for DSOs
+* Turn this into a ruby gem for ease of use
 * ~~Reorganize info window to floating positions~~

 ### Data Sources: